 What do I mean by diligent training?

 Keep repeating this as often as it takes to get your dog to follow your lead and not the other way around.
-Also, as you are doing this, choose a work, like heal or whatever you want and keep saying it out loud ever few seconds while your dog is walking the way you want.
+Also, as you are doing this, choose work, like heal or whatever you want, and keep saying it out loud every few seconds while your dog is walking the way you want.
 This will reinforce the command.

 Also, make sure you stop frequently and offer treats for good behavior frequently.